 1,267,650,600,228,229,401,496,703,205,376

-So, when people like Satoshi Nakamoto, the creator of Bitcoin, talk about an arms race between cypherpunks and old-world power, don’t simply assume that the old way will win.
+So, when people like Satoshi Nakamoto, the creator of Bitcoin, talk about an arms race between cypherpunks and old-world power, you shouldn’t simply assume that the old way will win.

 Many Other Pieces